BRIDGE-TO-TRADITIONAL/FROM-CPU-TO-BPU/README.md

 # FROM-CPU-TO-BPU
-From Centeal  processing  unit  to  Brain  Processing  unit
+From Central  processing  unit  to  Brain  Processing  unit